kaosf/apns-s3/README.md

 # APNs with pemfile on AWS S3

-Download PEM file from AWS S3 and set APNS module.
+Download PEM file from AWS S3 and set it to `APNS` module.

 This feature is useful on Heroku.